dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 }
 ```

+ An equivalent YAML format can also be used, however the PyYAML package must be installed.
+This can be installed using `pip install PyYAML` or `pip install graph-onedrive[yaml]`.

 Note that the `onedrive` dictionary key can be any string and could facilitate multiple instances running from the same configuration file with different keys.

 The `redirect_url` and `refresh_token` values are default so these lines can be removed if you are using the defaults.
 To learn about the refresh token, refer to the corresponding section in the docs below.